 - (i) On the Question of life saving drugs and the need to bring them under price control the Committee held extensive deliberations with various stakeholders.
-The Committee was informed by the HeaHh Ministry that the term 'Life Savings MedlcInes'is not used.
-However, from a strict medical point of view. 'medicines' used in life threatening situations' or 'medicines used for emergency care' could be considered as life saving medicines.
-There Is a National List of Essential Medicines based on around 354 bulk drugs, which also Includes Medicines for Emergency Care and the fist of drugs used In NaHonal HeaHh Programmes.
-The Committee feels that these lists are quite comprehensive and could form the BASKET which could be subjected to some kind of price management.
+The Committee was informed by the Health Ministry that the term 'Life Savings' Medicines' is not used.
+However, from a strict medical point of view, 'medicines' used in life threatening situations' or 'medicines used for emergency care' could be considered as There is a National List of Essential life savina medicines.
+Medicines based on around 354 bulk drugs, which also includes Medicines for Emergency Care and the list of drugs used in National Health Programmes.
+The Committee feels that these lists are auite comprehensive and could form the BASKET which could be subjected to some kind of price management.
 This could be done in two ways namely through Price Control and an Intensive Price Monitoring.
-While the number of drugs for price control may be kept limited for eose of administration, improved availability and to avoid any adverse effect on the growth of industry, the remaining drugs in the BASKET could be subjected to Intensive Monitoring. - (ii) Presently, monitoring of prices is being done by NPPA on the basis of certain guidelines framed by them.
-There are no clear cut provisions in OPCO for price monitoring.
-Also the present system of monitoring is not very effective\ The Committee felt that there should be two types of monitoring, Intensive Monitoring and Normal Monitoring.
-Under the
+While the number of drugs for price control may be kept limited for ease of administration, improved availability and to avoid any adverse effect on the growth of industry, the remaining drugs in the BASKET could be subjected to Intensive Monitoring. - (ii) Presently, monitoring of prices is being done by NPPA on the basis of certain guidelines framed by them.
+There are no clear cut provisions in DPCO for price monitoring.
+Also the present system of monitoring is not very effective.
+The Committee felt that there should be two types of monitoring,

-Intensive Monitoring, all those drugs out of the selected BASKET which are not covered under price control should be included and remaining drugs should continue to be subjected to normal monitoring as is presently being done by NPPA.
-Intensive MonBorlng would be more rigorous In nature in the sense that a lower cap on price increase which could 10 to 15 per annum would be fixed.
-In case any company increases prices of Its drugs beyond this limB it would be recovered as over charging and the extra amount would be recovered from it.
-However incase it can justify price increase higher than this limit it can seek prior approval from NPP A. In such a situation it would not attract provisions regarding overcharging.
+Intensive Monitoring and Normal Monitoring.
+Under the Intensive Monitoring, all those drugs out of the selected BASKET which are not covered under price control should be included and remaining drugs should continue to be subjected to normal monitoring as is presently being done by NPPA.
+Intensive Monitoring would be more rigorous in nature in the sense that a lower cap on price increase which could 10 to 15% per annum would be fixed.
+In case any company increases prices of its drugs beyond this limit it would be considered as over charging and the extra amount would be recovered from it.
+However incase it can justify price increase higher than this limit it can seek prior approval from NPPA.
+In such a situation it would not attract provisions regarding overcharging.